NissesSenap/k8sjsonparser/README.md

 In the long run i plan to createa a cli to call on this application as well but for now a go run will have to do the trick.

+Is it worth setting up a seperate error channel https://www.atatus.com/blog/goroutines-error-handling/?

 ## TODO

 - [x] Move json parser to a seperate package